hpc-maths/scopi/readme.md

 ## Features

-- Several objects: sphere, superellipsoid, plan, segment, worms...
+- Several objects: sphere, superellipsoid, plane, segment, worms...
 - Several methods to compute the neighbors of an object: brute force or kd tree
 - Several kinds of contact: no friction, friction, viscous, friction and viscous
 - Several methods to solve the problem: projected gradient descent, adaptive projected gradient method